kod3r/pyblume/README.md

-# PyBlume
+# pyblume

-PyBlume is a fast, scalable bloom filter implementation for Python.
+pyblume is a fast, scalable bloom filter implementation for Python.

 ## Installation

-The easiest way to use the extension is to install it from [PyPI](https://pypi.python.org/pypi/Flask-Cassandra) using pip:
+The easiest way to use the extension is to install it from [PyPI](https://pypi.python.org/pypi/pyblume) using pip:
 ```sh
 $ pip install pyblume
 ```